UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 1. `useState`, `useEffect` and `useContext` are built-in functions in React, we typically use useState and useEffect which will be discussed further in a later section.

-	{: .new_note}
-  Instead of useContext, we use Redux, which allows us to pass and update states across multiple components.
+  > 💡Instead of useContext, we use Redux, which allows us to pass and update states across multiple components.
 No worries if this concept of “State” is unclear, it will be described later!

 2. Secondly, PropTypes allows for built-in type checking when you pass in any props to your component.